 Weather advisory issued for severe lightning

-The Department of Meteorology has issued an advisory for severe lightning in several provinces and districts.
+Thundershowers accompanied by severe lightning are likely to occur at several places in Sabaragamuwa, Central, North-Western, Uva, North-Central and Eastern provinces and in Hambanthota district.

-The advisory states that thundershowers accompanied by severe lightning are likely to occur at several places in Central, North-Western, Western, Sabaragamuwa and Uva provinces and in Anuradhapura, Galle and Matara districts.
+Fairly heavy showers above 75 mm can be expected at some places in these areas, the Department of Meteorlogy said.

 There may be temporary localized strong winds during thundershowers.
 General public is kindly requested to take adequate precautions to minimize damages caused by lightning activity.